jvoss/yml2ninja/README.md

 ## Options

-By default, output is written to STDOUT which allowing the contents to be redirected however needed.
-However, a filename to write (`-w <filename>`) may be specified if necessary.
+By default, output is written to STDOUT allowing the result to be redirected however needed.
+However a filename (`-w <filename>`) to write may be specified if necessary.

-## Installation
+## Developmental Installation

 1) Clone the repository